micklynch/patient-data-network/README.md

 In FHIR, we have an Audit resource, but that is implicit in the blockchain transactions.
 The data doesn't live on the blockchain, but instead the blockchain holds a link to the resource which is stored at the healthcare organization.
 We also store a hash of the data ensuring that the data is not tampered with.

+Please check our project Wiki page for details on how to contribute...

 ***

 ## Building the network